 RIT’s Master’s in Health Informatics: Offered Exclusively Online

-The MS in health informatics is only available online.
-It applies the creative power of information technology to the information and data needs of health care.
-The program offers two tracks: the clinician track and analyst track.
+The MS in health informatics applies the creative power of information technology to the information and data needs of health care.

 The program is designed for working professionals in diverse health care clinical and technology settings.
-The curriculum consists of seven core courses and concentration selections from six track courses.
-These track courses will focus on software development, system integration, data analysis, clinical application building, systems analysis, and project management.
+The curriculum consists of core courses that focus on software development, system integration, data analysis, data intelligence, clinical application building, systems analysis, and project management.
 The MS in health informatics draws upon the interdisciplinary strengths of the colleges within RIT, along with its health care partner, Rochester Regional Health System (RRH).

 Employers are seeking professionals who can investigate the needs of real people, manage and structure data to fairly represent the world, connect people and data across devices and networks, visualize patterns to support decisions, and ensure that technologies are evaluated with real users.